 One may assume: “…well, this article is written by a real estate agent, thus, biased and worthless…”.
 I am a real estate agent, but I have been an exclusive buyers agent for over a decade and never taken a sales listing and have no vested interest in soliciting any listing including your home.

 High-net worth indivuals are disciplined savers yet they hire listing agents to sell their home.
 The reason is becuase they are also smart.

 Not all listing agents work as hard

 Not all listing agents are great, nor deserve listing your home.
 But do not discount the power of a great one.
 Firstly, part-time agents are not the way to go.
-You want a full-time career agent, someone that is knowledgeable and a great people’s person.
+You want a full-time career agent, someone knowledgeable and a great people’s person.
 People want to do business with educated and well-informed professionals they like, and, yes, that includes buyers.
-Some agents just open doors and achieve no results; often these agents have overpriced your home to get the listing.
+Some agents open doors and achieve no results; often these agents have overpriced your home to get the listing.

 Seasoned real estate agents get paid a commission for the same reason you are paid at work.
 Employees that work harder receive a bonus in the business world.
 Comparable, in the real estate world, those that work harder – get to sell properties and receive more listings.
 In my case – I get to represent more buyers based on successful deals.

 A real estate listing agent is in the customer service and communications business of packaging and selling a home as fast as possible for the highest price possible.
 The right one may even exceed your expectations spurring a bidding war and selling your home for more than you had hoped for.